 - 1. Inform students and parents or guardians about options available in the high school, in post-secondary institutions, and about schedules of course offerings. - 2.
 Aid students to clarify goals. - 3.
 Advise students regarding benefits and risks of participation in post-secondary program, including academic, social, emotional, and other facets of participation under the Act. - 4.
-Encourage joint counseling for students from both our high school and the post-secondary institution counseling staff. - 5.
+Encourage joint counseling for students from both high school and post-secondary staff. - 5.
 Assist students to plan schedules and select courses for the entire year.